Goal Challenges and Tool Challenges

 Originally published on medium.com on December 7, 2015.

 For both seasoned professionals and infrequent travelers, booking a flight is a pain in the buttocks.
 Finding a flight that will meet the needs of the traveler and not cost a fortune can be taxing, even for those who do it every week.

-Let’s say we’re trying to fly from Boston to Sydney.
-No direct flights, means we play games with a connection.
+Let’s say you’re trying to fly from Boston to Sydney.
+There are no direct flights, which means you play games with a connection.
 Which route is best?
-Will we get there in time for dinner with our sister?
-We have an important meeting that morning at the office.
-Will we have to leave early?
-Hope this isn’t too expensive.
+Will you get there in time for dinner with your sister?
+You have an important meeting that morning at the office.
+Will you have to leave early?
+You’re hoping this isn’t too expensive.

 Designing for Two Types of Challenges

 These days, collecting all the necessary details to make a smart flight purchase is very challenging.
-These are challenges external to Hipmunk’s team, yet they’ve done a good job of using it’s novel visual display and sorting algorithms to reduce those challenges.
-We call these goal challenges, because they are inherent challenges the user faces in the meeting of their goal.
+These are challenges external to Hipmunk’s team, yet they’ve done a good job of using its novel visual display and sorting algorithms to reduce those challenges.
+We call these goal challenges because they are inherent challenges the user faces while meeting their goal.